The BCC Junior Program continues its reimbursement program for certain fees.

 Junior curlers in adult leagues are eligible for the following:

 - Reimbursement of State Playdown entry fee at cost.

 - Reimbursement for out-of-town bonspiels or championships (excluding state playdowns), camps and training conferences will be $50 per event up to $250 annually.

 Juniors in Sunday Jr. League and/or Monday after school league are eligible for:

 - Reimbursements for out-of-town bonspiels or championships (excluding state play downs), camps and training conferences are $50 per event up to $150 annually.

 Beginners, intermediate and avid curlers in 6th to 12th grade can participate in the Monday After School Curling Program from 3:45 to 5:15.
 Open to boys and girls, Juniors will get instruction and competition suited to their level of play.
 For those with interest, we intend to host competitions against other out-of-town programs, and will make at least one trip to an out-of-town competition.
-The program begins Monday, December 4th, and runs every Monday at 3:45-5:15 pm through March 12, 2018.
+The program begins the first Monday in December and runs every Monday at 3:45-5:15 pm through March 12, 2018.
 Register in person at the Bemidji Community Education office, or at www.bemidjicommunityed.com.
 Fee is $50.